This is the multi-page printable view of this section. Click here to print.

 DownloadMetricDataImageMetric data widget image download.

-• Since a single API call can request multiple metrics, a charge is applied per 1,000 requested metrics.
+• Since a single API call can request multiple metrics, a fee is charged per 1,000 metric requests

 • This API is charged per 1,000 calls